 The National Safety Standards for Invasive Procedures (NatSSIPs) guidance states 'Immediately before the insertion of a regional anaesthetic, the anaesthetist and anaesthetic assistant must simultaneously check the surgical site marking and the site and side of the block'.
-In addition the local WSFT safer surgical pathway guidance states 'Where an anaesthetist is planning to perform a regional anaesthetic block whether as part of the anaesthetic technique or as a sole means of anaesthesia, it will be the responsibility of the anaesthetic chart.
+In addition the local WSFT safer surgical pathway guidance states 'Where an anaesthetist is planning to perform a regional anaesthetic block whether as part of the anaesthetic technique or as a sole means of anaesthesia, it will be the responsibility of the anaesthetist to mark the site of the proposed block (correct side and site) and document it on the anaesthetic chart.
 To be done prior to 'sign in'.
 Neither guidance was followed on this occasion which was a significant departure from the accepted procedure and directly contributed to the incident.
 The incident highlighted the need to ensure that there are two people to check the anaesthetic block site, the anaesthetist and the anaesthetic assistant.